Greece

 Bottom left is the national seal.

-The first two letters denote the district where IY is used for ??.
+The first two letters denote the district where PP stands for Larisa.

 The registration consists of three letter above three numerals.